stain/ro-crate-paper/README.md

 ## Manuscript description

-This is the manuscript source for the paper _Packaging research artifacts with RO-Crate_, accepted for the journal [Data Science](https://www.iospress.nl/journal/data-science/).
+This is the manuscript source for the paper _Packaging research artifacts with RO-Crate_, published in the journal [Data Science](https://www.iospress.nl/journal/data-science/) as <https://doi.org/10.3233/DS-210053>

-The manuscript is edited as a hybrid of [Manubot](https://github.com/manubot/manubot) and [Overleaf](https://www.overleaf.com/) using Markdown in the [content](content)/ folder.
+The manuscript was edited as a hybrid of [Manubot](https://github.com/manubot/manubot) and [Overleaf](https://www.overleaf.com/) using Markdown in the [content](content)/ folder.

-The authorative version is for now the LaTeX rendering through Overleaf, meaning that some bugs might appear in the Manubot outputs; see `bin/build.sh` for workarounds.

-The manuscript is in a kind of hybrid mode:
+The manuscript was created in a kind of hybrid mode:

 1. Overleaf uses Luatex to render PDF according to the Data Science template, see <https://www.overleaf.com/read/gbmzkwyhjnzc>
 2. Manubot runs automatically from Git commit and publishes HTML to https://stain.github.io/ro-crate-paper/